Help Us Save the Devil

-DFTD was first detected in north-east Tasmania in the mid 1990s, and since that time, sightings of the Tasmanian devil in the wild have declined by more than 80 percent.
+DFTD was first detected in north-east Tasmania in the mid-1990s, and since that time, sightings of the Tasmanian devil in the wild have declined by more than 80 percent.
 Tragically, the north-east region has experienced a drop in sightings of around 95 percent.
 Due to this alarming rate of decline, the Tasmanian devil is now listed as an endangered species.

-Through the Save the Tasmanian Devil Program, Saffire has partnered with Professor Woods in this critical effort to save the Tasmanian devil from extinction.
+Through the Save the Tasmanian Devil Program, Saffire has partnered with Professor Woods and Dr Flies in this critical effort to save the Tasmanian devil from extinction.
 As a key sponsor, Saffire is contributing significantly to the Menzies Research Institute’s quest to develop a vaccine for DFTD and secure the survival of this extraordinary marsupial.

 We have created a one-hectare, free-range devil enclosure at Saffire to accommodate mature devils that have been part of the devil breeding program and whose genes are now well represented within the insurance population.
 This enclosure provides the devils with a safe, secure environment and high quality of life, while also freeing up space for more breeding devils within government facilities.
 In effect, the devil enclosure at Saffire is a luxury retirement home for devils who have played their part in helping to ensure the survival of their species.